 Almost 400 images from the Boston Gas Company Records are available for viewing.
 These photographs date from 1882 to 1972, with the majority between 1885 and 1910.
 Overall, the photographs are an intriguing look at turn-of-the century Boston life.

 Approximately 2,500 legal documents and manuscripts focused primarily on Boston and the New England area and spanning two centuries, regarding land use and transfers, law and legal systems, town governance, family matters and daily life.
-View the Law Library exhibit on The Brooker Collection.
+View the Law Library exhibition program on the Brooker Collection.

 This collection was compiled by Elizabeth W. Hayward, a former Ursuline Academy student.
 It contains correspondence, notes, clippings, and printed material relating to the Ursuline Academy convent fire in 1834 and a reunion of Ursuline Academy graduates in 1878.
 The correspondence series is the largest and includes unpublished firsthand accounts of the convent fire and riots.
 Materials date from 1830 to 1985, the bulk from 1878.
 A Finding Aid for the collection is available.